What is the difference between Translation and Localization?

 In this industry, there are two terminologies that may be confusing for some people, "Translation" and "Localization", and we assume you're here to know the difference!

-Translation vs LocalizationTranslation is converting content into different languages, making sure of using the appropriate language to the context and that the text is error-free.
+Translation and LocalizationTranslation is converting content into different languages, making sure of using the appropriate language to the context and that the text is error-free.
 For example, if a country that is bilingual such as Switzerland, you have to have four different website versions: French, German, Italian and Romansh, considering the language context.
 In translation, the look and feel of the different website versions are identical.
-Meanwhile, localization is a deeper and more involved process.
-It goes beyond translating your content into another language.
+Meanwhile, localization is a deeper and more involved process, it goes beyond translating your content into another language.
 Localization services make an application or website culturally relevant and appropriate to the target audience or locale.
 This simply includes adapting a product or service to the cultural, linguistic, technical requirements and preferences, and communication style of a specific country or a locale.

 Translation is changing the language while localization is a comprehensive adaptation process.